andre-zhang/clasher/README.md

 ## Inspiration

 I love music festivals.
-The lineup drop, the colour-coded timetable PDF, the group chat that turns into fifty screenshots - all of it.
+The lineup drop, the colour-coded timetable PDF, the group chat that turns into fifty screenshots, the walking from stage to stage... all of it.
 I tried spreadsheets, notes apps, shared Google Docs, and a bunch of one-off festival apps.
-Some were pretty, but none of them felt like they were built for **how a group actually plans**: who's in for which act, where the overlaps are, and how long it takes to get from one stage to another.
+Some were pretty, but none of them felt like they were built for **how a group actually plans.**

 ---